Percy DIXON #30106, Q116658

 "It is hard luck that our brave lads should be struck down with that horrid complaint before being given a chance to strike a blow in defence of their country."

 Percy Dixon never recovered from this disease and died at Greenslopes Repatriation Hospital in July 1947.
 He was fondly remembered by citizens of Cairns, as a driver for 'Tropical Taxis' and by his brother Albert (Bertie) and family who lived in Oxley.
-His brother Bertie Dixon, also enlisted in 1916 but was subsequently discharged.
+His brother Bertie Dixon, also served with the 25th Infantry Battalion.

 Read more ...